seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 ### Immediate mode and the fixed function pipeline
 I discuss this more when discussing the different OpenGL versions below, but OpenGL 1 was much simpler to use than later versions, though much less powerful.
 OpenGL 1 operated using a _fixed-function pipeline_ using an _immediate mode_ API, where the programmer not only describes high-level primitives' individual vertices but also describe the lighting model to use, define several lights and set up materials to use during rendering.
 Retained mode allows all of this functionality to be executed on a shader program, which is written by the developer but run on the GPU directly.
 This is much more performant but requires a lot of extra work on the part of the developer.

+The term immediate mode means that the drawing operations are explicitly executed in your client application each frame, which is considered slower because it ties the client application logic too closely with the GPU rendering operations, so the GPU is not able to make as many optimisations as it would if the instructions were on the GPU itself (retained mode.)

 ### Linear algebra (magic!)
 Linear algebra is the language of graphics programming.
 You _need_ to learn some basics if you're going to tackle this stuff.
 I won't go into what a vector or matrix is here but you will have to learn the basics of their form and function if you don't already know them.